Maxi-Cosi Pria 70 Review

-The Cosi is a little over 19 lbs with 10 seats weighing more than this one.
-The Cosi earned a 4 of 10 for weight and size primarily as a result of the wider width.
+The Cosi is a little over 19 lbs earning a below-average score for this metric primarily as a result of the wider width.
 If you are an urban dweller and will be taking junior in taxis or utilizing Uber, the weight might be important to you because someone is going to need to carry the seat.
 The Cosi measures at about 21 inches wide, which is the largest in the group.
 The Maxi will not be the seat of choice for parents who need to manage three seats across in a back seat or those who want to install two seats and still have room for a third person.